 Jeremy is a new member of Musica, and a relatively new Marylander.
 A native of south Georgia, Jeremy began performing at an early age, participating in choirs and musicals in church and in school.
 In high school, he performed with Appling Applause (the school's show choir), several All-State choirs, and the men's quartet.
 Jeremy attended Mercer University, where he had the opportunity to sing with the Mercer Singers.
 He was fortunate in his timing, as the group recorded two CDs and toured in both the UK and Italy during his time with them.
 At Mercer, Jeremy majored in computer science and minored in music, focusing on vocal performance and choral conducting.
 While pursuing graduate studies in computer science at Clemson University, Jeremy met his lovely wife, Emily.
 The day after their engagement, they began a “temporary” five-year tenure on staff at Emily's home church, Disciples UMC in Greenville, SC, as joint music and youth program directors.
 Upon moving to southern Maryland to begin a career in the Navy's Battlespace Modeling and Simulation division, Jeremy decided to take a hiatus from singing, but he is thrilled to jump back in with both feet as a member of St. Maries Musica.

 Singing has been her avocation for a long time.
 Cheryl joined Musica in January, 2009.
 After moving to Southern Maryland in 2000, she sang with Charles County Consort and Chesapeake Choral Arts Society, and now sings with Two Rivers Harmony and the St. Andrews Church choir.
 She also sings with St. Maries Musica Minstrels, an ambassador ensemble consisting of 8 members from Musica.
 Singing has been the impetus for several trips to Europe.
 As a member of Larimer Chorale in Ft.
 Collins, CO, Ms Ceriale sang in Notre Dame, San Marco in Venice and the Duomo in Florence.
 In 2008, she journeyed to Prague, Salzburg and Vienna to participate in Advent Choral Festivals in each city.
-Cheryl was privileged to sing the soprano solos when COSMIC presented the Christmas portion of Handel's "Messiah" in 2009 and 2010.
-She performed at Avery Fisher Hall, Lincoln Center, New York in March of 2014.
-The concert was the performance of the music of Stephen Schwartz and Eric Whitacre, under the direction of Mr. Whitacre.
+She performed the music of Stephen Schwartz and Eric Whitacre at Avery Fisher Hall, Lincoln Center, New York in March of 2014, under the direction of Mr. Whitacre.
 Cheryl looks forward to continued adventures in singing with Musica.

 Hillary began playing piano when she was 7 years old and continued until she started singing in high school.
 She had the privilege of traveling to Austria with her high school choir and singing at Mozart's 250th birthday celebration.
 She started singing a capella during her junior year, and carried her passion for choir and a capella to the United States Naval Academy where she sang in the Women's Glee Club, the Catholic Choir and the female a capella quartet, The Sirens.
 She toured all over the country singing with WGC and also traveled to Brazil while serving as president her senior year.